Jorge Amado: Biography

 His books have been translated into 49 languages in 55 countries, and adapted into films, theatrical works and TV programmes.
 They even inspired some samba schools of the Brazilian Carnival.
 He was nominated for the Nobel Prize for Literature at least seven times: in 1967, 1968, 1969, 1970, 1971, 1972, and 1973.

-In 1987, the House of Jorge Amado Foundation was created in Salvador.
+In 1987, the Fundação Casa de Jorge Amado was created in Salvador.
 It promotes the protection of Amado's estate and the development of culture in Bahia.
 The recently renovated building on the Pelourinho in Salvador contains a small museum and wall panels with the covers of international editions of Amado's books.

 Final years and death

 In his final years, Amado suffered from diabetes.
 On 5 August 2001, he was admitted to Hospital Aliança in Salvador (Bahia), where he died at the 19:30 BRT of the next day of heart and lung failure, four days before his 89th birthday.
 His ashes were spread in the garden of his house four days later.